Endless Frontier: Vannevar Bush, Engineer of the American Century: Reception

-Thomas P. Hughes of The New York Times wrote that the book "captured the spirit of Bush and his times" and that author was "Deeply informed and insightful".
+Thomas P. Hughes of the University of Pennsylvania wrote in The New York Times that the book "captured the spirit of Bush and his times" and that author was "Deeply informed and insightful".
 Zachary believed that Bush's views of giving supremacy to intellectuals and universities would not be tolerated by federal politicians in the 1990s and that, in Hughes's words, the author was "Zachary is impatient with Bush for resisting people whom he considered government interventionists".

 Kirkus Reviews stated that the "biography demonstrates" how Bush is "a complex, deeply controversial, and profoundly influential figure."